tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-Any fool can tell the truth, but it requires a man of some sense to know how to lie well. - Samuel Butler
+Too great haste to repay an obligation is a kind of ingratitude. - Francois de La Rochefoucauld

 ### About the project
 Just a fun project to grab a random quote of the day everyday.